marcospgp/steamworksnt/README.md

 A Steamworks SDK wrapper for Unity.

+Currently set up for v1.57.

 ## Why

 Existing wrappers such as Steamworks.NET or Facepunch.Steamworks can be opaque and stale, with multiple open issues and PRs at time of writing.
 I believe it is worth working directly with the Steamworks binaries and bringing the API calls into one's own code.
 That way you can understand what's going on under the hood, update SDK versions at any time, and make use of functionality you may have not otherwise.

 This repo should act as a good example for those seeking to call the Steamworks SDK directly from their C# code.
-Not all SDK functions are included in Api.cs, but you can easily add any you would like to call.
+Not all SDK functions are included in `Api.cs`, but you can easily add any you would like to call.

 ## Setting up

+1. Obtain the Steamworks SDK files and merge the `redistributable_bin` folder with the one present in `/sdk` (so `.meta` files are kept).
+I also like to keep the SDK's `public` folder in `/sdk` in order to reference those files while writing code.
 1. For development only, place a `steam_appid.txt` file at the root of the Unity project.
 It should contain the game's steam app ID (commonly `480` for testing, representing the game Spacewar).
 Remember not to ship this file in distribution builds.
-2. Add the `NetworkManager` component to an object in your Unity scene (typically left empty and also called `NetworkManager`.
+1. Add the `NetworkManager` component to an object in your Unity scene (typically left empty and also called `NetworkManager`.
-3. Place other components as needed (TODO: more docs).
+1. Place other components as needed (TODO: more docs).

 ## Folder structure